redis-developer/redis-polygon-search-trains-demo/README.md

 ## Running the Demo

 To run the demo, you'll need to clone the repository from GitHub, install the dependencies and start a Redis Stack instance.
-We've provided a Docker Compose file for this.
+We've provided a Docker Compose file for Redis Stack.
 Enter the following commands:

 ```
 git clone https://github.com/redis-developer/redis-polygon-search-trains-demo.git